Hendrick van Balen: The Annunciation (Mysteries of the Rosary)

 ‘Annunciation’ could be read today as the ‘trailer’ , to get into the complete storyline.

-In St. Paul’s church you can see something extraordinary; a single theme is depicted by a cycle of no fewer than 15 Baroque paintings, for which almost as many painters were called upon.
+The Dominican church of St. Paul offers an amazing spectacle.
+A single theme is depicted by a cycle of no less than 15 Baroque paintings, for which almost as many painters were called upon.
 The series is based on the devotion to Mary, more specifically, the Rosary.

-Prayer beads exist in different religions, such as the 99 names of Allah; some have even lost their religious background like the Greek bead strings or komboloi (with 23 stones, derived from the religious version with 33 = years of life of Jesus).
+Prayer beads exist in different religions and cultures, such as the 99 names of Allah; some have even lost their religious background like the Greek bead strings or komboloi (with 23 stones, derived from the religious version with 33 = years of life of Jesus).
 As a stress-relieving agent they come pretty cheap.

-The elite of Antwerp painters contributed to this project, which took from 1615 to 1620.
-And so you get a sample of personal styles and techniques at a glance.
-The paintings are predominantly traditional and occasionally unconventional.
-Almost all painters were paid the same fee of 150 guilders but financed by different private sponsors.
+The elite of Antwerp painters contributed to this project, which lasted from 1615 to 1620.
+As such, you get a sample of personal styles and techniques at a glance.
+Though the paintings are predominantly traditional, occasionally they are very unconventional.
+Almost all painters were paid comparable fees around 150 guilders but financed by different private sponsors.

-The characters are full of colour, but just like ‘play dolls’, they show little emotion (and convey them even less to the spectators).
+The characters are colourful, but similar to ‘play dolls’, they show little emotion (and convey them even less to the spectators).

 In his time, painter Hendrick van Balen apparently had a high market value; he was the only one who was paid 216 guilders for his work.

-It was in van Balen’s studio, probably located on Lange Nieuwstraat, that the young Anthony Van Dyck was an apprentice.
+It was in van Balen’s studio, probably located on Lange Nieuwstraat, that the young Anthony Van Dyck started at the age of 10 as an apprentice.